With geometrical glossy leaves on sculptural stems, here’s How to Grow a Bushier Chinese Money Plant for a futuristic and edgy indoor decor!

 When we say pinch, we mean gently and manually, with your fingers, and not the tools!
 Pinching new growth, especially the topmost growing tips, redirects the plant’s energy and encourages lateral growth, making it look round and bushy!

-Pinch the stem tips of new growth with about 2-3 leaves on top, by holding it between your fingers, and gently twisting to remove just above the leaf node.
+Pinch the stem tips of new growth with about 2-3 leaves on top by holding it between your fingers and gently twisting to remove just above the leaf node.
 Do this every few weeks as the plant grows.
-And forget about using shears, etc, as all these can be quite damaging!
+And forget about using shears when doing this!

 Since we are targeting fresh growth here, only do this if the growth is too vertical.
-Don’t remove more than 20 percent of the plant’s total leaves at a time.
+Don’t remove more than 20 percent of the plant’s overall growth at any time.
 And wait for the plant to recover and settle before pruning and pinching again!
 It’s surgery, remember?

-An extra boost of nutrients will ensure the overall growth of your plant, including its bushiness.
-However, if you want to focus on bushy foliage on your Chinese Money Plant, go for a fertilizer rich in nitrogen.
-You can use leaves, mold, or compost, which will ensure that your plant has healthy foliage growth.
+If you want to focus on bushy foliage on your Chinese Money Plant, use nitrogen-rich fertilizer.
+You can use compost or leaf mold which will ensure that your plant has healthy foliage growth and at the same time soil texture.

 Despite its exceptional, superior appearance, this plant actually enjoys the company of other plants.
 While it looks perfect against a lone sunny window sill, it will be truly happy when grouped with other plants to create a microenvironment.